Frequently asked questions (FAQ)

 - Article 5 of the regulations governing billing obligations ( ROF ), approved by Royal Decree 1619/2012, of November 30.

-First of all, it must be taken into account that the object regulated in the regulation that establishes the requirements that must be adopted by the computer or electronic systems and programs that support the billing processes of entrepreneurs and professionals, and the standardization of formats of the billing records ( RRSIF ), approved by Royal Decree 1007/2023, of December 5, are precisely the computer billing systems ( SIF ), which is different from the obligation to keep VAT record books ( LRI ).
+First of all, it must be taken into account that the object regulated in the regulation that establishes the requirements that must be adopted by the computer or electronic systems and programs that support the billing processes of entrepreneurs and professionals, and the standardization of formats of the billing records (RRSIF), approved by Royal Decree 1007/2023, of December 5, are precisely the computerized billing systems (SIF), which is different from the obligation to keep books and records of VAT (LRI).
 They are therefore different obligations that may affect different taxpayers.

 In the case raised, and with regard to the obligations imposed by the RRSIF, if the supplier has delegated the physical issuance of the invoice to its client, it is the client who, in addition to physically issuing said invoice, must generate – and, in the "VERI*FACTU" mode, send – the initial invoicing record required by the RRSIF.
 However, if the client keeps billing records in accordance with the terms established in article 62.6 of the Value Added Tax Regulations, approved by Royal Decree 1624/1992, of December 29, (through the immediate provision of information, or SII), they are exempt from compliance with the obligations provided for in the RRSIF for such operations.